kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

  - In (at most) 2 years, VLAs (e.g. $\pi_0$) will be replaced by video model backbones.
  - In (at most) 10 years, world models are going to work well at simulating general open world interactions, and we will be doing policy extraction within them as part of policy training.
  - Traditional sim / video game engines will be data generators for World Models, but they will be at their core learned end-to-end.
  - (Near) expert data collection will still matter for finetuning these world models
  - Real world rollouts on real robots will still matter for reaching superhuman performance on that embodiment

 As part of understanding where the field is going, many people have asked me for advice about building "picks and shovels" startups to profit from the Embodied AGI race.
 I think:

- - Data labeling is a comodity, and fundamentally a human labor arbitrage hustle play, not a tech play.
+ - Data labeling is a commodity, and fundamentally a human labor arbitrage hustle play, not a tech play.
 You will need to out-operate Scale AI.
  - Pretraining data sales is also a hustle play, _and_ requires making the case that your data is actually helpful to the customer's model performance.
 This is an ops question as well as a technical one, and we know _it's not simply the case that all robot data helps_.
  - Evals are a bottleneck, but they are so important to the model improvement loop that they have to be done in-house.
 This cannot be cleaved off and farmed out to a third party.
  - Data platforms were not one-size-fits-all for Autonomous Vehicles, a domain where everyone had roughly the same sensors solving the same problem.
-There will not be one for for Embodied AGI.
+There will not be one for Embodied AGI.

 I think the only solid foundation for the future is: human demonstrations will continue to matter.
 If you build out a hardware plus software stack for demonstration (either GELLO or UMI) that reduces the painpoints described above _and you can show produces good policies by training some_, you will be an attractive business partner if not outright acquisition target.